 We had planned to visit Afghanistan, especially the Wakhan Corridor.
 The late fall season and the snowfalls at higher elevations meant that most of the villages and trails we wanted to explore were difficult to reach.
 Unfortunately, we had to skip Afghanistan, but we hope to return in the future for more adventures in the Wakhan Valley.

 Have you been to any of these countries?
 Any other country you think should be listed?
-What is on your travel list for 2020?
+What is on your travel list for this year?

 Stay tuned for more adventures